 I decided I should start using up some of that spray paint on some quick and easy projects!
 That last singer treadle was spray painted black.
 I wanted to do a fun color for this one.
 After all, it’s only paint!
 If it doesn’t sell, I can just repaint it.

-I was originally going to use this table top that came off a pub table (freebie find).
+I was originally going to use this table top that came off a pub table for the repurposed Singer Sewing Machine.
 But I wasn’t loving the colors together.
 I decided that the top needed to be darker.

 I used three fence boards cut to size, and used to smaller pieces to connect them all together. (see below) I wanted them to be black, but I didn’t really want to paint them so I used some Minwax Gel Stain (classic black)

-After the stain dried, I did a quick dry fit to see if I liked this better than the one above.
+After the stain dried, I did a quick dry fit on the repurposed Singer Sewing Machine to see if I liked this better than the one above.
 I decided it works for now.

 In this picture you can see that I made sure to space the brace boards to the correct distance of the base.
 I used the original screws from the Singer sewing machine to attach the top to the base by drilling pilot holes first.